 - The maiden MRE is supported by a database that consists of a total of 37 surface drill holes, with a total of 3,738 core assays (including QA/QC samples), and 608 historic underground channel samples. - The QPs have reviewed the drilling, logging, and sampling, quality assurance-quality control, analytical and security procedures for the 2021 drilling program and concluded that all the data capture procedures are industry standard, and that the subsequent management of the exploration data meets strict data handling criteria. - The QPs are of the opinion that the protocols in place are adequate and in general, to industry standards.
 The database for the Bethania Silver Project is of good overall quality and is appropriate for the purposes of the Mineral Resource Estimation.
-The measured density of the host veins and associated rock units, and sampling density, allows for a reliable estimate to be made of the size, tonnage, and grade of the mineralization in accordance with the level of confidence established by the Mineral Resource categories in the CIM Definition Standards (CIM, 2014). - The Maiden Mineral Resource Estimate for the Project has been completed on the Bethania Project using all available information and data (Table 25-1).
+The measured density of the host veins and associated rock units, and sampling density, allows for a reliable estimate to be made of the size, tonnage, and grade of the mineralization in accordance with the level of confidence established by the Mineral Resource categories in the CIM Definition Standards (CIM, 2014). - The Maiden Mineral Resource Estimate for the Project has been completed on the Bethania Project using all available information and data (Error!
+Reference source not found.).
 The Mineral Resources for the Project were classified in accordance with the most current CIM Definition Standards (CIM, 2014). - In order to determine the quantity of mineralization that shows a "reasonable prospect for eventual economic extraction" using underground mining methods, QP Simon Mortimer, generated two block models, the first being a sub-blocked model based on the geometries of the mineralised structures and the second being a regularised block model with block size based on a minimum mining width of 0.6m.
 The material that shows a reasonable prospect for eventual economic extraction was determined using the regularized block model, applying a cut-off of 100 ppm silver equivalent, which was based upon the based an evaluation of current mining and processing costs.
-The final resource estimation statement also considered the material in the upper levels that had already been extracted and the material that could not be mined due to safety concerns.
+The final resource estimation statement also considered the material in the upper levels that had already been extracted and the material that could not be mined due to safety concerns. - It is the opinion of the QPs that the Maiden MRE, completed in accordance with the requirements of the NI 43-101, reasonably reflects the mineralization that is currently known on the Bethania Silver Project and that there are reasonable prospects for future economic extraction, likely using narrow vein underground mining methods. - The Mineral Resources are not mineral reserves and do not have demonstrated economic viability.
+The estimate is categorized as Inferred, Indicated and Measured resources based on data density, geological and grade continuity, search ellipse criteria, drill hole density and specific interpolation parameters.
+The Effective Date of the mineral resource estimates is 10 December 2021, based on the drill hole data compilation status and cut-off grade parameters.